mdaimanit/Portfolio/README.md

 # Portfolio
-My Portfolio site build with HTML and CSS
+My Portfolio site build with HTML and CSS and javascript